 In practice, the operation of a rule of law assumes that public officials are aware of the legal limits on their power, and will for the most part accept limits.
-The evidence shows that this is not always so and that even in established legal orders, the executive will sometimes manipulate the law to get round judicial rulings, though this is normally not so widespread or blatant as to undermine the legitimacy of the legal system as a whole but its corrosive effects on public sentiment towards the legal system ought not to be undermined.
+The evidence

 Wake, H.W.R.
 Some Constitutional Principles- The Rule of Law, Administrative Law, 3rd Ed.
 Cl Clarendon Press Oxford, 1971 6